Filter Options

 Are gorilla sightings guaranteed?

-“When going on a gorilla trekking trip, you’re near certain to see these big apes as long as you are fit enough for the hike.
-I say near certain because, although habituated, the gorillas are totally wild.
+“When going on a gorilla trekking trip, you’re almost certain to see these big apes as long as you are fit enough for the hike.
+I say almost because, although the gorillas are habituated, they are totally wild.
 They move throughout the days searching for food and they spend their nights sleeping in different locations.
-So, sightings can never be totally guaranteed.
-To keep track of the locations of the different habituated gorilla groups, trackers stay with the gorillas throughout the day until they make their nest for the night.
+So, while the odds of a sighting are probably better than 99%, it can never be totally guaranteed.
+To keep track of the locations of the different habituated gorilla groups, trackers stay with them throughout the day until they make their nest for the night.
 This way, the trackers will know where to find them the next day.
 When they rejoin the gorillas at dawn, they send the location coordinates by radio to the guides.
 This doesn’t only facilitate a smooth gorilla trekking experience, it also helps to protect these endangered primates from poachers.”

 6